fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-clinicalimpression-intro.md

 The element `ehealth-clinicalimpression-decision` contains the Practitioner's assessment of the measurement/triaging result/decision support result, that is whether the measurement/result is approved and/or approved for publishing in national document sharing.

 In case the Practitioner has comments or notes, these can be captured as one or more occurrences of the element `note.text`.

+### Use for approving InterpretedView
+The element `code` must be set to approved-view

+The element `ehealth-clinicalimpression-decision` must be set to citizen-view-approved

+The element `investigation.ehealth-clinicalimpression-viewInvestigationItem` must be a reference to the ehealth-view that is approved.

+This indicates to the patient solution that the patient referenced in the `subject` element is allowed to use the InterpretedView.
+An InterpretedView is related to a Questionnaire and can be used to interpret QuestionnaireResponses for that Questionnaire.

 ### Required if CarePlan is known